-For example, after weighing myself, then weighing myself again while holding a 10-pound dumbbell, and then weighing myself yet again without the dumbbell, one of the scales told me I weighed 10 pounds more than I do.
-Other scales would at first correctly show the additional weight difference when I was holding one of the books, but would then revert to my previous weight measurement without the book.
-Although some scales read my weight nearly instantly, the downside is they often seemed to be pulling from memory, whereas scales that took a few seconds to display the weight reading actually measured weight each time.
-I requested comment from the companies that made the offending scales, but they were not forthcoming with an explanation.
+For example, after weighing herself, then weighing herself again while holding a 10-pound dumbbell, and then weighing herself yet again without the dumbbell, one of the scales said she weighed 10 pounds more than she did.
+Other scales would at first correctly show the additional weight difference when she was holding one of the books, but would then revert to her previous weight measurement without the book.
+Although some scales read her weight nearly instantly, the downside is that they often seemed to be pulling from memory, whereas scales that took a few seconds to display the weight reading actually measured weight each time.
+We requested comment from the companies that made the offending scales, but they were not forthcoming with an explanation.

-I gave each scale a 0.2-pound margin of error.
-So, for example, if a scale weighed me at 120.0 pounds and I then got back on the scale with a 0.4-pound book, I considered the scale to be accurate if it said I weighed anything between 120.2 to 120.6 pounds.
-Most scales show weight in increments down to one-tenth of a pound, so it was surprising to see that most of them really aren’t that sensitive.
-I considered a scale precise if it gave me the same number three times in a row with no margin.
+We gave each scale a 0.2-pound margin of error.
+So, for example, if a scale weighed Melanie at 120.0 pounds and she then got back on the scale with a 0.4-pound book, we considered the scale to be accurate if it said she weighed anything between 120.2 to 120.6 pounds.
+Most scales show weight in increments down to one-tenth of a pound, so it was surprising to see that most of them really weren’t that sensitive.
+We considered a scale precise if it gave us the same number three times in a row with no margin.

-With 12 scales laid out on my dining room floor, it was also impossible for friends and family members who came over not to try them too.
-So over the course of testing, eight other people—from my fourth-grade daughter’s 60 pounds to my big-and-tall friend’s nearly 400 pounds—also stepped on and off the scales and gave me their opinions of the scales’ designs and usability.
+With 12 scales laid out on Melanie’s dining room floor, it was also impossible for friends and family members who came over not to try them too.
+So over the course of testing, eight other people—from her fourth-grade daughter’s 60 pounds to her big-and-tall friend’s nearly 400 pounds—also stepped on and off the scales and gave us their opinions of the scales’ designs and usability.